The Adventures of Priscilla, Queen of the Desert

 The Adventures of Priscilla, Queen of the Desert is a 1994 Australian road comedy film written and directed by Stephan Elliott.
-The plot follows two drag queens, played by Hugo Weaving and Guy Pearce, and a transgender woman, played by Terence Stamp, as they journey across the Australian Outback from Sydney to Alice Springs in a tour bus that they have named "Priscilla", along the way encountering various groups and individuals.
+The plot follows two drag queens (played by Hugo Weaving and Guy Pearce) and a transgender woman (Terence Stamp), as they journey across the Australian Outback on a tour bus named Priscilla, along the way encountering various groups and individuals.
+The film was based upon the lives of three actual drag queens—Cindy Pastel, Strykermyer, and Lady Bump—who were to play themselves but were later replaced with what the studio considered "bankable" actors.

-The film was a surprise worldwide hit and its positive portrayal of LGBT individuals helped to introduce LGBT themes to a mainstream audience.
-It received predominantly positive reviews and won an Academy Award for Best Costume Design at the 67th Academy Awards.
-Among other designers the film's costume department included many pieces of costume jewelry by Ziggy Attias of Ziggy Originals, NYC.
-It was screened in the Un Certain Regard section of the 1994 Cannes Film Festival and became a cult classic both in Australia and abroad.
-Priscilla subsequently provided the basis for a musical, Priscilla, Queen of the Desert, which opened in 2006 in Sydney before travelling to New Zealand, the United Kingdom, Canada, and Broadway.
+Priscilla, Queen of the Desert premiered at the 1994 Cannes Film Festival, in the Un Certain Regard section.
+Upon its wide release, it became a surprise worldwide hit and its positive portrayal of LGBT individuals helped to introduce queer themes to a mainstream audience.
+It received predominantly positive reviews and won Best Costume Design at the 67th Academy Awards.
+The film is one of only three films set in contemporary times to win the award for Best Costume Design.
+It became a cult classic both in Australia and abroad.
+The film provided the basis for a musical, Priscilla, Queen of the Desert, which opened in 2006 in Sydney.
+A sequel, Priscilla Queen of the Desert 2, is currently filming.